Literacy, Learning and Thinking Skills

 Literacy researchers are increasingly addressing the specific demands of academic disciplines within the post primary curriculum, as adolescents often need more sophisticated and specific kinds of literacy support for reading in subject areas, or academic disciplines.
 They argue that each subject area presupposes specific kinds of background knowledge about how to read texts in that area and often requires a particular type of reading (Gutherie et al., 2004; Schoenbach, et al., 1999; Shanahan & Shanahan, 2008; Yore, et al., 2003; Moje, et al., 2008; Lee & Spratley, 2010).
 For example, the demands of comprehending scientific text include not only an understanding of cause and effect and sequencing but also additional skills based on scientific reasoning and the ability to evaluate scientific arguments.
 The driving idea behind disciplinary literacy is that knowledge and thinking must go hand in hand and for students to develop literacy in a particular discipline, they must grow in these two dimensions simultaneously.
 Therefore reading and learning in each subject area requires a variety of thinking tools that direct students to engage in discipline specific reading strategies.

 As students advance through school they encounter increasing amounts of text, technical vocabulary, disciplinary discourses and demands for sophisticated text processing.
 These high level reading skills require knowledge of how disciplinary ideas are communicated and how texts in each discipline are constructed.
-NBSS academic literacy and learning support aims to provide schools with research-validated practices in reading, vocabulary, writing and oral communication skills, as well as thinking, learning and study skills development.
+NBSS Level 1 whole school academic literacy support aims to provide schools with research-validated practices in reading, vocabulary, writing and oral communication skills, as well as thinking, learning and study skills development.
 Embedding practices to acquire these skills into all subject areas not only facilitates deep learning and understanding of subject content but also enables students to become effective learners, learning how to learn and developing those skills and competencies necessary to achieve and succeed at second level and beyond.

 Disciplinary literacy 'involves the use of reading, reasoning, investigating, speaking, and writing required to learn and form complex content knowledge appropriate to a particular discipline.'
 (McConachie & Petrosky, 2010)